Lassonde School of Engineering, York University

 (7) Materials, Energy or Sustainability

 (9) Critical Infrastructure

 The successful candidate will be expected to engage in outstanding, innovative, and as appropriate, externally funded research at the highest level.
-If the successful candidate is in an Engineering field, commitment to the engineering profession shall be demonstrated by being licenced as a Professional Engineer in the province of Ontario or by becoming licenced soon after appointment.
+If the successful candidate is in an Engineering field, commitment to the engineering profession shall be demonstrated by being licensed as a Professional Engineer in the province of Ontario or by becoming licensed soon after appointment.